We’ll want to meet you.

 Meet people in the front part of the sanctuary and have coffee and snacks.
 Introduce yourself to someone.
 Let someone know that you’re new and ask if they can show you around or tell you how they ended up at our church.
 We aren’t that scary, and we want to meet you.

 I just want to visit.
 Are you going to make this awkward?

 Please, feel comfortable just visiting.
 We want you to feel at home, not put on the spot.

 I have children.
 They have lungs.
 How will I ever hear the sermon?

 Hurray for children!
 How old are they?
 The little ones can be cared for by the loving staff in our nursery (newly remodeled!).
 We have special classes for elementary-aged children so they can learn about the Bible at an age-appropriate level.
-4 year olds through 6th graders will worship with you during the first half of the service, and then head to their classes during the sermon.
+Children birth through Kindergarten can go directly to their classrooms.
+Those in 1st-6th grades will worship with you during the first half of the service, and then head to their classes just prior to the sermon.
+Children are also permitted to stay with you for the whole worship service if you prefer.
 Check in the kids at the Kiosk by the entrance to the Sanctuary (they’ll get a name- badge sticker so we know they belong to you).
 You can see Plan your Visit for more info, or learn more about our Children’s Ministry.

 I have teenagers.
 What should I do with them?

 Youth are full participants in our congregation.
 They’re welcome to join the Sunday Morning worship service and participate along with everyone else.
 We also have a Youth Discipleship Class that meets on Sundays at 10:45 am for Grades 7-12.
 During the week, High School groups and Jr. High groups meet with their peers and leaders for mentoring and discipleship, studying how to apply the Bible to their lives.
 Find out more about our Youth Ministry.